MS in Nursing in Operational Leadership

 The online masters in nursing in operational leadership (MSN) is a 32-credit program ideal for those seeking leadership positions in care coordination, clinical education or informatics in a variety of health care settings.
 The coursework prepares nurse leaders to advance their role within health care systems through a focus in areas such as health policy, organizational leadership, epidemiology, informatics and health care management.View Curriculum

-The programs offered by the Quinnipiac School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE), preparing graduates to thrive and lead in their professional practice.
-In addition, the School of Nursing is also one of only 12 schools in the country that is accredited by the American Holistic Nurses Credentialing Corporation.
+Programs offered through the School of Nursing at Quinnipiac University are accredited by the Commission on Collegiate Nursing Education.
+In addition, the School of Nursing is also one of only 13 schools in the country that is endorsed by the American Holistic Nurses Credentialing Corporation (AHNCC).
 Our expert faculty is made up of insightful scholars and experienced professionals who use a student-centered approach to teaching to provide more enriching educational experiences.

 Graduates are equipped to provide quality holistic care for diverse individuals, families, communities and populations in a wide range of settings.